lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

 > These must be actual user testing tasks.
 > **Tasks are not questions!**

-1. Locate the pickup location on the website.

-2. Find the main dishes of the restaurant.
+1. Find the main dishes of the restaurant on the website.

-3. Order a full meal.
+2. Pretend that you just made an order on the website.
+Find when and where you can pickup your meal.

+3. Name the ingredients used in the Bool Street Noods Original.

+4. Find a possible contact method to reach out to the people who run Bool Streets Noods.

 TODO: add more tasks if necessary (a good rule of thumb is a task for every user goal)